Victorian State League Men's

-The Victorian State League (VSL), known as the VETO Sports State League for sponsorship reasons, is an Australian soccer league based in Victoria.
+The Victorian State League Men's (VSLM), known as the VETO Sports State League Men's for sponsorship reasons, is an Australian men's soccer league based in Victoria.
 It is administered by Football Victoria, covering the fourth-to-eighth-highest tiers in the Victorian soccer league system (and the fifth-to-ninth-highest nationally).

-As of 2025, it consists of five divisions (separated by two zones for divisions 1–3, and four zones for divisions 4–5).
-Clubs promoted from VSL 1 enter the Victorian Premier League (VPL), while clubs relegated from VSL 5 enter the regional leagues.
+As of 2026, it consists of seven divisions (separated by two zones, North/West and South/East).
+Each division would have 24 teams, with 12 in each division.
+Mazenod FC would withdraw from the VETO State League 1 South/East on the 23rd of January 2026 leaving the State League 1 with only 23 teams.
+Clubs promoted from VSL 1 enter the Victorian Premier League (VPL).
+There is no relegation from the State League 7.

 History

 The league was formed in 1958 as the Victorian Metropolitan League (VML), becoming the second-highest league in Victoria.
 It was renamed to the Victorian League in 1985, before adopting the VSL name in 1991.

 In 2014, the first-tier Victorian Premier League was rebranded as the National Premier Leagues (NPL).
 The introduction of the NPL 1 (later renamed to NPL 2) competition resulted in the VSL becoming the third-highest Victorian competition.
 A further change to the pyramid structure occurred in 2020 with the establishment of NPL 3, making the VSL the fourth-highest Victorian competition.